bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 - **IBLTs and weak blocks:** 90% or more reduction in critical bandwidth to relay blocks created by miners who want their blocks to propagate quickly with a modest [increase in total bandwidth][], bringing many of the benefits of the [Bitcoin Relay Network][] to all full nodes.
 This improvement is accomplished by spreading bandwidth usage out over time for full nodes, which means IBLT and weak blocks may allow for safer future increases to the max block size.

-## Is the segregated witness soft fork equivalent to a 4MB block size increase, a 2MB increase, a 1.75MB increase, or what?
+## Is the segregated witness soft fork equivalent to a 4 MB block size increase, a 2 MB increase, a 1.75 MB increase, or what?
 I keep hearing different numbers.  {#segwit-size}

-The [current proposal][] for soft fork segregated witness (segwit) replaces the block size limit with a new block *cost* limit, counting each byte of witness data as 1 unit of cost and UTXO transaction data as 4 units; as a result, the maximum size of a block becomes just under 4MB.
+The [current proposal][] for soft fork segregated witness (segwit) replaces the block size limit with a new block *cost* limit, counting each byte of witness data as 1 unit of cost and UTXO transaction data as 4 units; as a result, the maximum size of a block becomes just under 4 MB.

-However, blocks are not expected to consist entirely of witness data, so blocks near 4MB in size would be unlikely.
+However, blocks are not expected to consist entirely of witness data, so blocks near 4 MB in size would be unlikely.

-According to some [calculations][] performed by Anthony Towns, a block filled with standard single-signature P2PKH transactions would be about 1.6MB and a block filled with 2-of-2 multisignature transactions would be about 2.0MB.
+According to some [calculations][] performed by Anthony Towns, a block filled with standard single-signature P2PKH transactions would be about 1.6 MB and a block filled with 2-of-2 multisignature transactions would be about 2.0 MB.

 [current proposal]: https://youtu.be/fst1IK_mrng?t=2234
 [calculations]: http://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-December/011869.html